 6.5 Students may not begin writing their answers until the examination supervisor announces that they may do so.
 The examiner may allow students to read their test or examination papers for a period of not more than ten minutes before the writing time of the test or examination commences.

-6.7 No student shall bring into an examination any written material not approved by the examiner.
+6.6 No student shall bring into an examination any written material or electronic device (mobile phones or similar communication devices) not approved by the examiner.

-6.11 Any exceptions to the practices described in these regulations shall be clearly indicated in the relevant programme regulations.
+6.10 Any exceptions to the practices described in these regulations shall be clearly indicated in the relevant Programme Regulations.

 7.1 Students are entitled to the return of all written work (or a copy thereof) submitted for formal assessment, and access to a copy of the marking schedule used to mark the assessment.

-7.2 Time limitations for collection of assessed work by students may be set with respect to courses and programmes within a programme area.
-Such limitations will be notified in the programme regulations.
+7.2 Time limitations for collection of assessed work by students may be set with respect to courses and programmes of study within a programme area.
+Such limitations will be notified in the Programme Regulations.
 Where such limitations are set, assessments not collected by the due time may be destroyed.

-7.3 Student tests and assignments will be marked and returned as quickly as possible, usually not later than one month after the test or the due date of the assignment or receipt of the assignment.
+7.3 Student tests and assignments will be marked and returned as quickly as possible, usually not later than 20 working days after the test or the due date of the assignment or receipt of the assignment.